 The Asset Management Branch (AMB) is your initial point of contact to request RESD services.
 As the state’s real estate asset manager, AMB maintains a strategic overview of state-owned and leased property, prepares long-term occupancy forecasts and implementation strategies for future state office requirements, and identifies and implements value enhancement solutions for unused or underutilized state-owned properties.

-The Project Management Branch (PMB) provides project management services for large or complex real estate projects.
-PMB manages the design and construction process on behalf of state agencies and departments.
-PMB assists state agencies and departments in developing conceptual documents for cost and budget control, programming, site planning and master planning for capital outlay projects that are necessary to obtain legislative authorization and funding projects.
+The Project Management and Development Branch (PMDB) provides project management services for large or complex real estate projects.
+PMDB manages the design and construction process on behalf of state agencies and departments.
+PMDB assists state agencies and departments in developing conceptual documents for cost and budget control, programming, site planning and master planning for capital outlay projects that are necessary to obtain legislative authorization and funding projects.

-The Design Services Section (DSS) provides in-house architecture, engineering, facilities planning and interior design services for State agencies and other clients.
-DSS is organized into specialized studios:
+PMDB provides in-house architecture, engineering, facilities planning and interior design services for state agencies and other clients:

 Facilities planning and interior design